GriffinPlus/dotnet-libs-logging/README.md

 The `VolatileLogConfiguration` class provides a log configuration that lives in memory only.
 You can programmatically configure it to suit your needs.

-Please see the example below on how to configure log writers using the fluent API.
+Please see the example below on how to configure it.

 ```csharp
 Log.Configuration = new VolatileLogConfiguration();